FAO-SID/Docker-Apps/README.md

-# Standardized RStudio for FAO-GSP Training Activities
+# Standardized Software Solutions for FAO-GSP Training Activities

-Welcome to this repository, which offers a standardized Dockerized version of RStudio adapted to the requirements of FAO-GSP training activities.
-This solution addresses common installation issues related to RStudio and its dependencies by providing a containerized environment that includes all necessary R packages to run the R scripts implemented at GSP.
-This approach ensures a consistent and conflict-free setup across different computing environments.
+Welcome to this repository, offering standardized, Dockerized solutions for FAO-GSP training activities.
+These solutions address common software installation challenges and library dependency issues by providing a consistent, containerized environment with all necessary software requirements.
+This ensures a uniform and conflict-free setup across various computing environments.

-The Dockerized RStudio we've developed aims to simplify the process of setting up a fully functional RStudio workspace, eliminating the variability and system conflicts often encountered with traditional installation methods.
-This makes it an ideal solution for users who need a reliable and quick setup to begin their data analysis without the hassle of configuring the software and resolving dependency issues.
+The Dockerized setup simplifies creating a fully functional workspace, eliminating system variability and conflicts often encountered with traditional installation methods.
+It provides a quick, reliable solution for data analysis without the hassle of software configuration and dependency resolution.

-This solution has been tested to work effectively across various systems, demonstrating its robustness and adaptability.
-The repository is equipped with Dockerfiles and comprehensive instructions for building and running the Dockerized RStudio, making it accessible for both beginners and advanced users.
-The configuration is designed to be flexible, allowing easy updates and additions to the package list through simple modifications of the Dockerfile.
+## Features and Benefits
+- **Robust and Adaptable:** Tested across different systems, the images demonstrate robustness and adaptability.
+Dockerfiles and detailed instructions are included to ensure seamless building and execution of software applications.
+- **Flexible:** Easily update or extend the package list via simple Docker Hub image modifications.
+- **Resource Management:** Ideal for environments where multiple users require access to a standardized analytical toolset without conflicts.

-For those new to Docker or containerization, this repository can serve as an excellent starting point for learning how to deploy and manage containerized applications.
-Additionally, this setup promotes better management of resources in environments where multiple users need access to a standardized analytical toolset.
+For beginners or those new to Docker, this repository serves as a valuable introduction to deploying and managing containerized applications.
+It promotes efficient resource management for environments needing standardized analytical tools.

-Explore the documentation to get started with deploying your Dockerized RStudio environment and take advantage of a streamlined setup process that keeps your system clean and your software portable.
+## Current Implementations
+- **Dockerized RStudio:** Includes complete Rstudio installation with all required R packages for mapping training activities at GSP.
+- **Multi-Container Environment PostgreSQL/PostGIS + Shiny:** Combines a PostgreSQL/PostGIS database server with a Shiny web application to build standardized national soil databases according to ISO-28258.
+These services share a network and have established dependencies.

 ## Quick Start: Using Image from Docker Hub